CenturyLinkCloud/adm-kubernetes-on-clc/README.md

 # Kubernetes on CenturyLink Cloud
-This tool handles kubernetes cluster creation on CenturyLink Cloud.
+These scripts handle the creation, deletion and expansion of kubernetes clusters on CenturyLink Cloud.

-We choose to use ansible to perform the cluster creation and we have also provided a simple bash wrapper script _kube-up.sh_ to simplify cluster management.
+You can accomplish all these tasks with a simple single command.
+And, for those interested, we use Ansible to perform these tasks.

 ## Find Help
 If you run into any problems or want help with anything, we are here to help.
 Reach out to use via any of the following ways: